[NEW INSIGHT] Why multimedia is becoming a CEOs most powerful thought leadership tool in 2026

 Repeated phrases, structures, and arguments.

-That means that most of what it creates won’t say anything new, which is exactly what you need as a thought leader to compete with others and drive trending conversations forward.
+That means that most of what it creates won’t say anything new, which is exactly what you need as a thought leader to positively stand out.

 Probably not.